Mhatem1995/smart-plugin-monitor/README.md

-# Smart Plugin Monitor
+# Smart Performance Monitor

-**Advanced WordPress Plugin Intelligence, Diagnostics, Security, Performance, and Trust Platform.**
+**Advanced WordPress Intelligence, Diagnostics, Security, Performance, and Trust Platform.**

-Smart Plugin Monitor is a professional-grade diagnostics and intelligence platform designed for WordPress administrators and developers.
+Smart Performance Monitor is a professional-grade diagnostics and intelligence platform designed for WordPress administrators and developers.
 It provides deep visibility into your WordPress ecosystem, offering real-time monitoring, security auditing, and performance profiling to ensure your site remains fast, secure, and stable.

 ---